 CEC recognizes that some students may be diagnosed with potentially life-threatening food allergies.
 CEC policy Food Allergy addresses this issue and meets state law requirements concerning the management of food allergies and anaphylaxis among students.
 CEC encourages parents/guardians to keep a supply of the prescribed medication used to treat the food allergy/anaphylaxis at school unless the student has an approved Allergy and Anaphylaxis Emergency Care Plan and Medication Orders form that authorizes the student to carry and self-administer the medication.
-An Allergy and Anaphylaxis Emergency Care Plan and Medication Orders form.
+An Allergy and Anaphylaxis Emergency Care Plan and Medication Orders form must be developed with the school's RN.
 Please contact the Head of School to start the plan process.
 The Allergy and Anaphylaxis Emergency Care Plan and Medication Orders form must be completed and signed by the health care provider and the parent/guardian.